BeAPI/shoppingfeed-for-woocommerce/readme.txt

 `

 ### Tracking url
-By default, we don’t support any custom plugin for wc order tracking url, you can set custom meta key to identify it, you can use the following snippet
+If you want to set a custom meta key to identify it, you can use the following snippet ` add_filter( 'shopping_feed_tracking_link', 'your_custom_tracking_url_function' );
-`
-add_filter( 'shopping_feed_tracking_link', 'your_custom_tracking_url_function' );
 /** @return string */